Scott Parker: Club Brugge

 On 31 December 2022, Parker was appointed manager of Belgian champions Club Brugge, succeeding Carl Hoefkens at a team in fourth place and 12 points off the lead.
 His first game on 8 January was a 3–1 loss at leaders Genk in the Pro League.
 Parker inherited a team that had reached the last 16 of the UEFA Champions League, where his team lost 7–1 on aggregate to Benfica.
 On 8 March, the day after the 5–1 second leg defeat at the Estádio da Luz, and having won twice in 12 overall games to fall to 21 points off the lead, he was dismissed, Ronny Deila was his successor.

 Burnley

 On 5 July 2024, Burnley confirmed the appointment of Parker as head coach on a three-year contract.
 He replaced Vincent Kompany, who had left for Bayern Munich.
 On 21 April 2025, Parker guided Burnley to Premier League football following a 2–1 win at Turf Moor to Sheffield United.
 In a post-match interview Parker credited the player group, club and fans, and advised overall life perspective.
 He was named Championship Manager of the Month for April 2025 following sixteen points from six matches.

+On 30 April 2026, Burnley announced that Parker had left the club by mutual consent, eight days after a 1–0 loss to Manchester City confirmed the club's relegation back to the EFL Championship.